koranke/object-verifier/README.md

 		.isEqualTo(expectedTrack);
 ```

-### Complex object, check all fields and use default validation for all
+### Child objects: Checking all fields and using default validation for all
-The object under test contains some native data type
-members and also contains members that are themselves domain objects, which in turn
-may also have members that are domain objects.
-In this case, all fields for the
-domain object and all its child domain objects need to be tested.
+If the object under test has a member that itself is a custom object, the child object
+will also be verified.
+For example, if the Track object includes a list of related Track objects,
+the following call will verify both the parent Track object and the child track objects.

 ```java
 Verify.that(actualTrack).isEqualTo(expectedTrack);
 ```

-### Complex object, check all fields for the main domain except one.
-Only check one field for a child domain object
+### Child objects: check all fields for the parent except one.
+Only check one field for a child object
-The object under test contains some native data type
-members and also contains members that are themselves domain objects, which in turn
-may also have members that are domain objects.
-In this case, all fields for the
+In this case, for the parent object, all members except one need to be checked.
-parent domain object need to be checked, but only one field for one of its child domain
-objects need to be tested.
+For the child object, only one field needs to be checked.

 ```java
 FieldsToCheck fieldsToCheck = new FieldsToCheck()